LukaszPlawinski/milestone-project-ucd/README.md

 ## Features

 Project is divided on 5 main sections:
-1.Header - Responsive navbar and Parallax effect background image.
+1. Header - Responsive navbar and Parallax effect background image.
-2.The Band - Description and images where I used Bootstrap Carousel.
+2. The Band - Description and images where I used Bootstrap Carousel.
-3.Music - Clicking on cover album iimage opens modal window where are song samples, tracklists of albums and date release.
+3. Music - Clicking on cover album iimage opens modal window where are song samples, tracklists of albums and date release.
-4.Video - Few responsive embed youtube music videos 5.Footer - Which includes validate contact form and social media links.
+4. Video - Few responsive embed youtube music videos
+5. Footer - Which includes validate contact form and social media links.